-Moreover, although George hosted his own gatherings, Martha’s salons were more diverse, bringing together a disparate group of people: political adversaries, individuals from different parts of government, and women as well as men.
-According to Abigail Adams, wife of the vice-president, Martha’s behavior as first lady made her “the object of Veneration and Respect.”
+Moreover, although George Washington hosted his own gatherings, Martha Washington’s salons were more diverse, bringing together a disparate group of people: political adversaries, individuals from different parts of government, and women as well as men.
+According to Abigail Adams, wife of the vice-president, Mrs. Washington’s behavior as lady made her “the object of Veneration and Respect.”
 2

-After the capital moved to Philadelphia in 1791, Martha grew more comfortable in her role.
+After the capital moved to Philadelphia in 1791, Mrs. Washington grew more comfortable in her role.
 There, among old friends and acquaintances, she became more accustomed to her public duties.

 Still, she always longed to return home to Mount Vernon.
 As the political atmosphere became more noxious and partisan during Washington’s second term, her longing increased.
 She was undoubtedly relieved when he refused to serve a third term.
 In March 1797, the Washingtons set off again for Mount Vernon—once and for all.

 1. Judith Sargent Murray to her parents, August 14, 1790 in From Gloucester to Philadelphia in 1790: Observations, Anecdotes, and Thoughts from the Eighteenth-Century Letters of Judith Sargent Murray (Cambridge, Mass.: Judith Sargent Murray Society, 1998), 254.